docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-app-cli.md

 ## Get a client certificate bundle

-Docker UCP secures your Docker swarm with
-[role-based access control](../../access-control/index.md),
-so that only authorized users can deploy applications.
-To be able to run Docker commands on a swarm managed by UCP, you need to configure your Docker CLI client to authenticate to UCP using client certificates.
+Docker UCP secures your Docker cluster with [role-based access control](../../access-control/index.md), so that only authorized users can deploy applications.
+To be able to run Docker commands on a cluster managed by UCP, you need to configure your Docker CLI client to authenticate to UCP using client certificates.
 [Learn how to set your CLI to use client certificates](../access-ucp/cli-based-access.md).